bentoml/BentoChatTTS/README.md

 # BentoChatTTS

 [ChatTTS](https://github.com/2noise/ChatTTS) is a text-to-speech model designed specifically for dialogue scenario such as LLM assistant.
+This example demonstrates how to serve ChatTTS with BentoML.

+See [here](https://docs.bentoml.com/en/latest/examples/overview.html) for a full list of BentoML example projects.

 ## Install Dependencies